Galaxy Guide 2: Yavin and Bespin

 Galaxy Guide 2: Yavin and Bespin is a supplement published by West End Games in 1989 for the science fiction role-playing game Star Wars: The Roleplaying Game, which itself is based on Star Wars.

 Description

 From 1989 to 1995, West End Games published twelve "Galaxy Guide" supplements.
-Galaxy Guide 2: Yavin and Bespin is the second of these, and describes the two planets that appear in The Empire Strikes Back: the ruins on the Rebel-held forest world of Yavin, and the Cloud City and cloud mines of the planet Bespin.
+Galaxy Guide 2: Yavin and Bespin is the second of these, and describes two planets: the Rebellion-held ruins on the forest planet Yavin, and the Cloud City and mines of the planet Bespin.
 Unlike its predecessor, Galaxy Guide 1: A New Hope, this guide does not present the details of characters found in the film.
 Instead, it gives details of the two planetary systems, important sites, and the native life forms.

 Publication history

 Galaxy Guide 2: Yavin and Bespin was written by Jonatha Caspian, Christopher Kubasik, Bill Slavicsek, and C.J.
 Tramontana, and published by West End Games in 1989 as an 80-page book.
 In 1995, with the publication of the second edition of Star Wars: The Roleplaying Game, West End Games released second editions of all the Galaxy Guides, including Galaxy Guide 2.